rubigdata/big-data-blog-2020-sweersr/docs/assignment2.md

 Assignment 2 - Map Reduce
 ---

+In this assignment we are going to take a look at the "Hello World" of map reduce: Word count.
+We do this using HDFS.
+First we have to format our filesystem and create a user directory.
+We do this using the `dfs` command, this command lets me use filesystem commands on the hadoop supported file system.
+Once this is done we can do some map reduce!

 ---
 Counting Romeo & Juliet
 ---

-Using map reduce we can easily count the occurences of all words in the complete works of Shakespeare.
+Using map reduce I can easily count the occurences of all words in the complete works of Shakespeare.
 We do this using the following mapper:

 ```java